How to Buy a House home

 15-year loans save a bunch of interest

 One way to save on interest is to get a mortgage with a 15-year term instead of a 30-year term.
+While this saves interest, most people can't afford it, because the monthly payment is higher.
 Here's how the loan we first looked at above would work at 15 years.

 Month